DimaKudosh/pydfs-lineup-optimizer/docs/rules.rst

 Ownership projections constraint
 --------------------------------
 If you want to avoid a lot of highly-owned players in your lineups you can use `set_projected_ownership` method.
-This method working with player `projected_ownership` field, so if you want to use this constraint you should set this field for players before creating lineups.
+This method working with player `projected_ownership` field, so if you want to use this rule you should set this field for players before creating lineups.
 Optimizer's `set_projected_ownership` method accepts 2 arguments `min_projected_ownership` and `max_projected_ownership` that are max/min percent of average ownership in generated lineup.